-The proper functioning of our IT systems is essential to our business.
+The proper functioning of our IT systems is essential to our businesses.
 The satisfactory performance, reliability and availability of our IT systems are critical to our success, our ability to attract and retain buyers and our ability to maintain and deliver consistent services to our buyers and merchants.
-However, our technology infrastructure may fail to keep pace with increased sales on our platform, in particular with respect to our new product and service offerings, and therefore our buyers may experience delays as we seek to source additional capacity, which would adversely affect our results of operations as well as our reputation.
+However, our technology infrastructure may fail to keep pace with the growth of our business, particularly with respect to our new product and service offerings.
+Our buyers may experience delays as we seek to source additional capacity.
+If our buyers are dissatisfied with their experience on our platforms as a result of such delays, our results of operations as well as our reputation could be adversely affected.

-Additionally, we must continue to upgrade and improve our technology infrastructure to support our business growth.
+Additionally, we must continue to upgrade and improve our technology infrastructure to support the growth of our business.
 However, we cannot assure you that we will be successful in executing these system upgrades, and the failure to do so may impede our growth.
 We currently rely on cloud services and servers operated by external cloud service providers to store our data, to allow us to analyze a large amount of data simultaneously and to update our buyer database and buyer profiles quickly.
 Any interruption or delay in the functionality of these external cloud service and server providers may materially and adversely affect the operations of our business.

-We may be unable to monitor and ensure high-quality maintenance and upgrade of our IT systems and infrastructure on a real-time basis, and buyers may experience service outages and delays in accessing and using our platform to place orders.
-In addition, we may experience surges in online traffic and orders associated with promotional activities and generally as we scale, which can put additional demand on our platform at specific times.
+We may be unable to monitor and ensure high-quality maintenance and upgrade of our IT systems and infrastructure on a real-time basis, and buyers may experience service outages and delays in accessing and using our platforms to place orders.
+In addition, we may experience surges in online traffic and orders associated with promotional activities and generally as we scale, which can put additional demand on our platforms at specific times.
 Our technology or infrastructure may not function properly at all times.
-Any system interruptions caused by telecommunications failures, computer viruses, hacking or other attempts to harm our systems that result in the unavailability or slowdown of our platform or reduced order fulfillment performance could reduce the volume of products sold and the attractiveness of product offerings on our platform.
-Our servers may also be vulnerable to computer viruses, physical or electronic breakins and similar disruptions, which could lead to system interruptions, mobile app slowdown or unavailability, delays or errors in transaction processing, loss of data or the inability to accept and fulfill buyer orders.
+Any system interruptions caused by telecommunications failures, computer viruses, hacking or other attempts to harm our systems that result in the unavailability or slowdown of our platforms or reduced order fulfillment performance could reduce the volume of products sold and the attractiveness of product offerings on our platforms.
+Our servers may also be vulnerable to computer viruses, physical or electronic break-ins and similar disruptions, which could lead to system interruptions, mobile app slowdown or unavailability, delays or errors in transaction processing, loss of data or the inability to accept and fulfill buyer orders.
 Any such occurrence could cause disruption to our daily operations.
 As a result, our reputation may be materially and adversely affected, our market share could decline and we could be subject to liability claims.